Tnail1994/StoryGameApi/docs/documentation.md

 As I have already completed the backend side and worked my way through the user stories, the initial project structure can be implemented smoothly.

 - Adding Bootstrap to the index.html file
-- A `HomeComponent` is required.
+- A main menu is required.
 This means that the home component is defined as the `HomeComponent`, which navigates to other components.
 - All necessary components  `Home`, `StoryList`, `StoryDetails` and `CreateStoryComponent` already created
 - Navigation from `HomeComponent` to create new story and story listen wired together
-- Added environment files, because the interface to be addressed does not change.
-Here is a simplification #5
+- Add environment files, because the interface to be addressed does not change.
+Here is a simplification #4

 Simplifications:
-- #5: Using an unsecure connection `http://localhost:8080`
+- #4: Using an unsecure connection `http://localhost:8080`

 ### Story #1: As a player, I want to create a new story

 The project setup has already created a `HomeComponent` that allows you to navigate to different pages.
 So only the New Story component had to be adapted.
 The following has been added or changed in this user story

-- Added the http provider to the app config
+- Add the http provider to the app config
-- created a `StoryService` that calls the create new story api from the backend
+- create a `StoryService` that calls the create new story api from the backend
-- The Create New Story UI component is created as a form and can only be submitted if all the required fields have been filled in correctly.
+- The Create New Story UI component is a form and can only be submitted if all the required fields have been filled in correctly.

 ### Story #2: As a player, I want to see all ongoing and completed stories
 This task is quick and easy to complete as only the stories are queried and can be displayed as list buttons.